A surprise balance bill from an out-of-network doctor, dentist, or hospital can devastate the finances of an unsuspecting patient.

 Note that the law applies only to people in health plans regulated by the Department of Managed Health Care or the California Department of Insurance, which excludes three groups.

 - Self-insured plans

 - Medi-Cal (Medicaid)

-The Illinois Network Adequacy and Transparency Act (NAT) added to existing balance billing protections beginning in 2019.
-Patients who acted in good faith have new benefits.
+The Illinois Network Adequacy and Transparency Act (NAT) added to existing balance billing protections.
+Patients who act in good faith have new benefits.

 - When options are inadequate

 - Emergency treatment

 - Limits on penalties for failure to pre-certify